cesperian/cesperian/README.md

 A Netflix clone for my favorite movie critic, (reviews instead of video).
 You don't realize just how much detail is in a site until you attempt to replicate it.

 _I’m currently learning:_
-Postgraphile (Postgres-based GraphQL), advanced Angular Routing and Security.
+Postgraphile (Postgres-based GraphQL) and advanced Angular Routing.

 _I recently started using:_
 NgRx for Angular state management, Ionic for mobile app dev.